 Created to focus on the glory of British wildlife, photographers of all nationalities are encouraged to enter the contest, but their images must be taken in the United Kingdom.
 The 15 separate categories also include a prize for wildlife in HD video, and two separate prizes are awarded to young photographers.
 The top entries are included in a traveling exhibition across Britain, as well as a coffee table book.

-When to enter: annually from February to June
+When to enter: Annually from November to April of the next year

 Comedy Wildlife Photography Awards

 If you like to see the humor in the natural world, this photography contest is for you.
 Founded by the wildlife charity, Born Free Foundation, the awards are a light-hearted way to bring attention to conservation issues.
 In addition to four categories for adults and a youth competition, videographers are encouraged to enter their funniest video clips.
 But note, photographs of domestic, captive or enclosed wildlife of any description are not allowed.